 There are two possible notices of termination you can serve to your tenant:

 In this case, you can serve your tenant with Form N6 – Notice to End your Tenancy for Illegal Act or Misrepresenting Income in a Rent-Geared-to-Income Rental Unit.
-This notice is a 10 days notice to end the tenancy (Reason 1), and the tenant is not given an opportunity to correct the situation.
+This notice is a 10-day notice to end the tenancy (Reason 1).
 You can file an application with the Landlord and Tenant Board right after you provide your tenant with this notice.

 Section 61.1 of the RTA may apply in this case and you could serve the Form N6 to the tenant based on the by-law infractions but only if you have been served with a Notice of Violation from the local municipality specifying the infractions.